-Always begin with a conservative position of the floats that allows the SeaQuest2 to remain close to the surface, which exposes approximately 7" (17 cm) of the forward end of the float.
+Always begin with a conservative position of the floats that allows the SeaQuest2 to remain close to the surface, which exposes approximately 4-4.5 inches (10-12 cm) of the orange tube at the forward end of the float.
+Changing this distance to < 10cm (<4 inches) will make the SeaQuest dive when under tow.